zorani/digitalocean-objects/README.md

 # How to install

-You can install digitalocean-objects using **pip3**
+You can install digitaloceanobjects using **pip3**

-    pip3 install -U digitalocean-objects
+    pip3 install -U digitaloceanobjects

 or if you prefer install from a cloned git hub repo, from the root of the repo: